ssansskarr/buildathon-genai/flask_backend/README.md

 }
 ```

-## Configuration
+## Environment Variables

-The API key for Google Gemini is currently hardcoded in the app.py file.
-In a production environment, you should use environment variables or a secure configuration system.
+- `LYZR_API_KEY`: API key for accessing Lyzr's Agent Studio
+- `LYZR_AGENT_ID`: ID of the Lyzr agent to use
+- `LYZR_USER_ID`: User ID for Lyzr's Agent Studio
+- `LYZR_SESSION_ID`: Session ID for Lyzr's Agent Studio
+- `GEMINI_API_KEY`: API key for Google's Gemini AI model

+If environment variables are not set, the backend will use default values defined in the code.

 ## Integration with Frontend